Filtering noise with discrete wavelet transforms

 T[f](s)=dtf(t)K(t,s) T\left[ f \right](s) = \int dt ~ f(t) \cdot K(t, s)

-Here, KK (for kernel) is a function which “selects” which parts of f(t)f(t) are important as a fixed ss.
+Here, KK (for kernel) is a function which “selects” which parts of f(t)f(t) are important at a fixed ss.
 Note that for an integral transform to be useful as a filter, we’ll need the ability to invert the transformation, i.e. there exists an inverse kernel K1(s,t)K^{-1}(s, t) such that:

 f(t)=ds(T[f](s))K1(s,t) f(t) = \int ds ~ \left( T \left[ f\right] (s) \right) \cdot K^{-1}(s,t)